aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Sometimes, you might want your class to be inherited from, but perhaps you don't want the subclass to change a particular method or field in your class.
 If needed, particular members can be marked `final`.

-A subclass can override any member visible to it — except if the method is `final` or `static` — by defining the method using the exact same name and method signature as the base method it's overriding.
+A subclass can override any method visible to it — except if the method is `final` or `static` — by defining the method using the exact same name and method signature as the base method it's overriding.

 -----